astronomer/docs/astro/manage-deployments-as-code.md

 The updated Deployment appears in the Cloud UI.

-When updating a Deployment with a Deployment file, keep the following in mind:
+Keep the following in mind when when updating a Deployment with a Deployment file:

 - You can’t change the cluster the Deployment runs on.
 However, you can use the Deployment file to create a new Deployment with a different cluster.
 - You can't change the runtime version of the Deployment using this command.
 You can only change the runtime version by updatign your Docker file with the Deploy command.